 Nic let her had her victory moment.
 “Don’t you want to know what changed my mind?”

 Cyndi waited.
-Though she had not turn off her victory smile yet.
+Though she had not turned off her victory smile yet.
 It did not bother him as much.
 He was not Wallace.

 “He made something for Angela the other day.”